 Impax has for many years embedded ESG considerations into both our listed and private markets investment decisions.
-Social considerations within ESG frameworks encompass modern slavery issues.
-Further information with respect to these ESG considerations and tools is set out below, and in Impax's ESG Policy, Engagement Policy and for private markets our New Energy Strategy ESG Policy, which are available on www.impaxam.com.
+Social considerations within Impax's proprietary ESG analysis encompass modern slavery issues.
+Further information with respect to these analytics and tools is set out below, and in Impax's ESG Policy, Engagement Policy and for private markets our New Energy Strategy ESG Policy, which are available on www.impaxam.com.